astra-vision/ProLIP/README.md

 python results/mean_std.py --acc_path <path_to_the_accuracy_values>
 ```

-# Test-time Prolip
+# Test-time ProLIP

 In these experiments, we apply the same framework of CLIP test-time adaptation as [`TPT`](https://arxiv.org/abs/2209.07511).
-Instead of learning a prompt per image on the fly, the projection matrix is trained.
+Instead of learning a prompt per image on the fly, the projection matrix is trained on the fly.
 This variant of ProLIP is called test-time ProLIP.
-It is more than 13 times faster than `TPT` as backpropagation is limited to the projection matrix, and achieves suprising strong performance on test-time adaptation.
+It is more than 13 times faster than `TPT` as backpropagation is limited to the projection matrix, and achieves surprising strong performance on test-time adaptation.
 Test-time ProLIP is illustrated in the figure below, taken from [`TPT`](https://arxiv.org/abs/2209.07511).

 <div align="center">
   <img width=900  src="Figures/test_time_prolip.png"/>